FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 ### Logging Service

-You can use this service to log messages on different levels in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server Log.
+You can use this service to log messages on different levels in the {{< SecureTransport/componentshortname  >}} Server Log.

 The log levels are DEBUG, INFO, WARN, ERROR and FATAL.